Venezuelans overjoyed by US temporary residency opportunity

 Many of those who immigrated to the U.S. have applied for asylum, but escaping a humanitarian crisis does not automatically result in the approval of an asylum case in the U.S. More than 50% of asylum applications from Venezuelans have been rejected over the past few years, said Michael Kagan, law professor and director of the immigration clinic at the University of Nevada Las Vegas.

+Human Rights Watch on Tuesday urged Biden’s government to expand eligibility to Venezuelan asylum seekers who were sent to Mexico to await the processing of their case under the Trump administration’s Migrant Protection Protocols, also known as Remain in Mexico.
+The international monitoring group said about 2,700 Venezuelans are in that position.

+“The Biden administration should end summary expulsions at the US border and establish a waiver to the TPS physical presence requirement so that Venezuelan asylum seekers who were prevented from entering the United States will also be eligible,” Bill Frelick, the group’s director of refugee and migrant rights, said in a statement.

-Gustavo Acosta cheered loudly at his home in Queens, New York, upon learning that the Biden government had ordered TPS.
+Gustavo Acosta cheered loudly upon learning that the Biden government had ordered temporary protected status for Venezuelans.
 He arrived in the U.S. in March 2019, illegally crossing the border with Mexico and turning himself over to authorities at a port of entry.
 He was detained for 13 months and applied for asylum but was denied and ordered deported.

 “It helps us and gives us great relief,” Acosta, a hairstylist, said.
 “I can breathe a little easier ...
 I was very afraid of being deported.”

 With the temporary protection, he hopes to get a job that allows him to support himself.
-For now, Acosta, 35, lives with two Venezuelan friends and receives financial assistance from the New York government.
+For now, Acosta, 36, lives in a small studio apartment in Queens, New York, and receives financial assistance from the state government.

 “It’s going to be a 360-degree change,” said Acosta, whose sister is a refugee in Colombia and parents and grandmother are in Maracaibo, Venezuela.

 On his final day in office, Trump issued an order deferring deportation for 18 months for more than 145,000 Venezuelans.
-Republicans in recent days had urged the Biden administration to formalize Trump’s executive order, but Temporary Protected Status issued Monday provides immigrants a more formal status that cannot be as easily reversed.
+Republicans in recent days had urged the Biden administration to formalize Trump’s executive order, but the temporary protected status issued Monday provides immigrants a more formal status that cannot be as easily reversed.

-Due to the situation that her home country is going through, she decided to request asylum, and although her process has not yet finished, she will now request TPS and hopes to see again her 15-year-old daughter, who stayed in Venezuela with her grandmother.
+Due to the situation that her home country is going through, she decided to request asylum, and although her process has not yet finished, she will now request temporary protected status and hopes to see again her 15-year-old daughter, who stayed in Venezuela with her grandmother.

-“It’s a way to make sure we’re legal,” Valle, 39, said, referring to TPS.
+“It’s a way to make sure we’re legal,” Valle, 39, said, referring to the Biden administration’s decision.
 “I feel happy, not only for me but for all the Venezuelans who are here.”

 Garcia Cano reported from Mexico City.